w3f/polkadot-wiki/docs/learn/learn-parachains.md

 - **Smart Contract Chains**: These are chains that can have additional logic implemented on them through the deployment of code known as _smart contracts_.

+## Parachain Host

+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} includes a blockchain called relay chain.
+A blockchain is a [Directed Acyclic Graph][] (DAG) of state transitions, where every added block can be viewed as the head of the chain or fork with cumulative state.
+All paths through the DAG terminate at the Genesis Block.
+A blockchain is a tree as each block can have only one parent.

+A blockchain network is made of nodes that have a view of many forks of the chain, and must decide which fork to follow.
+To construct the parachain host we need to answer two categories of questions addressed by two different components:

+- What is the state transition function of the blockchain?
+This is handled by the **Runtime**, which defines the state-transition logic of the chain.
+The Runtime logic is divided into\_
+  - Modules
+  - API
+- Being aware of various forks of the blockchain, what behaviors should a node take?
+What information should a node extract from the state of which forks, and how should that information be used?
+This is handled by the **Node-side behavior**, which defines all activities that a node undertakes given its view of the blockchain.
+The node-side behavior can be divided into two
+  categories:

+  - **Networking behaviors**, these relate to how information is distributed between nodes, but not hoe the information is used afterwards.
+  - **Core behaviors**, these relate to internal work that a specific node does.
+Such behavior cares about that information is _distributed_ and _received_, but not how these two are achieved.

+  These two categories often interact but they can be heavily abstracted from each other.
+The node-side behavior is split into various **subsystems**, which perform a particular category of work.
+Subsystems can communicate with each other.

 ## Resources

 - [Polkadot: The Parachain](https://medium.com/polkadot-network/polkadot-the-parachain-3808040a769a) -